Tujhe Kitna Chahne Lage: Charts

 In July 2019, "Tujhe Kitna Chahne Lage" topped various music charts in India, including those of Musicplus.
 It also did well on Radio Mirchi.
 The song spent two weeks at number 1 on the Musicplus charts between 26 July and 8 August 2019.
 For two weeks, between 6 and 19 July 2019, it was listed at number 3 in the Top 20 Songs chart published by Radio Mirchi on its website.
 As at 12 October 2019, the song had remained on its top 20 chart for 17 weeks.

 NDTV reported on the song's release, saying that viewers were "guaranteed to play it on loop".
-Zee News reported that "Tujhe Kitna Chahne Lage" was a candidate for top breakup song of the year.
 News18 reported that it was the second most-viewed song from the movie Kabir Singh.
 On the T-Series YouTube channel, "Tujhe Kitna Chahne Lage" was streamed 96 million times in the first month of the film's release, placing it second among the songs from the Kabir Singh soundtrack.

 Spotify announced that "Tujhe Kitna Chahne Lage" was the second most-streamed song of 2019 in India.
 Another song from the same film, "Bekhayali", was third.